Nicoleha/GitHub/README.md

 * There you are!
 The Life quote app can be view on mobile or computer and with ease and it is made for easy learning.
 ## App Specifications
 In this github application, the user enters his/her user name and then can view the repositories of the account user.
+The user can also be able to view the number of followers and the number of people following him/her.
 ## Known Bugs
 All safe , no bugs will be encoutered on my github app.
 But in case it is unfortunately encountered kindly reach out.
 ## Technologies Used